H\"older estimates and uniformity in arithmetic dynamics: Introduction

 \subsection{Acknowledgment}

 The idea to use the H\"older regularity of the Green function of rational maps to obtain the energy estimate from Theorem~\ref{tm:split} comes from discussions with Gabriel Vigny.
 I would like to thank him for all the very useful discussion we had on this proof.
+I would also like to warmly thank the referee for very useful comments.